Professor Sam Wass

 CURRENT RESEARCH

-My research examines the early development of attention and stress.
+My own research examines how early-life home and educational environments influence the development of attention and stress.
 I try to do this based entirely on naturalistic real-world observations of real-world behaviours, and corresponding fluctuations in physiology and brain activity.

 And I am interested in trying to identify active, effortful processes through which attention and arousal states are either cancelled earlier than they would otherwise, or actively prolonged.

-Finally I am interested in how a child's early interactions with caregivers (co-regulation) and their everyday environments influence how attention and arousal states develop.
-There is more information available on my personal webpage and the lab webpage.
+Finally, I am interested in how a child's early interactions with caregivers (co-regulation) and their everyday environments influence how attention and arousal states develop.
+More information is available on my personal webpage and the ISEY webpage.

 FUNDING

-View a list of Sam’s currently funded projects.
+View a list of my currently funded projects.

 TEACHING